 - Strain through a fine mesh strainer into a bottle or jar for easy storage.

 - To make the ginger latte, heat almond milk in a saucepan or in a mug in the microwave.
-Then add 1-2 Tbsp ginger syrup.
+Then add 1-2 Tbsp ginger syrup (amount as original recipe is written // adjust if altering batch size).
 Taste and adjust sweetness as needed.
 For even more ginger flavor, first steep a ginger tea packet in your almond milk for 3-5 minutes before adding syrup.

 - Sprinkle with a little ginger powder, cinnamon or any other preferred spices, and serve.

 - Ginger syrup should keep in the fridge for up to a month.
 Use for lattes, as a ginger-infused sweetener in cocktails, or with tonic water to make “ginger soda.”